Myanmar ethnic alliance fighters attack border outposts as civilians flee

 Gunfire broke out before dawn, followed by hours of artillery bombardment, residents said, with the military seen blocking entrances to the area and reinforcing administrative buildings.

-Richard Horsey, senior Myanmar adviser for the Crisis Group think tank, said the military has experience fighting in Rakhine state but could struggle as enemy forces probe for weaknesses in multiple areas.
+Richard Horsey, senior Myanmar adviser for the Crisis Group think tank, said the attacks increased the risk of renewed conflict in the long troubled state, where a brutal military crackdown on the Rohingya in 2017 is now the subject of a genocide case at the International Court of Justice.

-“If combat persists, it will open a significant new front for the regime, which is already overstretched,” he said.
+“If combat persists, it will open a significant new front for the regime, which is already overstretched,” Horsey said.

 “It will be hard for the regime to focus their efforts across all fronts.”